AdvMicrogrid/terraform-aws-atlantis/README.md

 ## Notes

 1. AWS Route53 zone is not created by this module, so zone specified as a value in `route53_zone_name` should be created before using this module.
 Check documentation for [aws_route53_zone](https://www.terraform.io/docs/providers/aws/r/route53_zone.html).
-1. Currently this module configures Atlantis in a way that it can not be used to work with GitHub and Gitlab simultaneously (can't make list of ECS secrets conditionally).
+2. Currently this module configures Atlantis in a way that it can not be used to work with GitHub and Gitlab simultaneously (can't make list of ECS secrets conditionally).
-1. For Bitbucket Cloud webhook configuration follow instructions in [the official Atlantis documentation](https://www.runatlantis.io/docs/configuring-webhooks.html#bitbucket-cloud-bitbucket-org-webhook).
+3. For Bitbucket Cloud webhook configuration follow instructions in [the official Atlantis documentation](https://www.runatlantis.io/docs/configuring-webhooks.html#bitbucket-cloud-bitbucket-org-webhook).
+4. Added a gpg key ssm param and secret for task definition

 <!-- TODO: For Bitbucket Cloud an IP whitelist should be implemented for the webhook url as stated in [the official Atlantis documentation](https://www.runatlantis.io/docs/security.html#bitbucket-cloud-bitbucket-org) due to lack of support for webhook secrets. -->